 “It is with great happiness and genuine excitement that we announce the release of Bulletproof Coffee Cold Brew,” said Dave Asprey, CEO and founder of Bulletproof.
 “When you don’t have time to spare but want to take a step towards a sharper, stronger self, this new ready-to-drink cold brew version offers the same results as Bulletproof coffee in a pre-made, ready to enjoy beverage.”

 This announcement comes on the heels of $19 million in Series B funding led by CAVU Venture Partners and Trinity Ventures that closed in May 2017.

 Founded by biohacker, bestselling author, and Bulletproof coffee creator Dave Asprey, Bulletproof 360 is dedicated to providing the world with groundbreaking, science-based information, techniques, tools and products to help people perform better, increase focus, enhance energy, and live longer.
 Resources include #1 ranked podcast Bulletproof Radio, the New York Times bestselling books THE BULLETPROOF DIET and HEAD STRONG, documentary feature film MOLDY, The Bulletproof Executive blog, and more.
 Twitter: @bpnutrition Instagram:@bulletproofcoffee https://www.bulletproof.com/

 Tips for press release distribution

-If that doesn’t produce results, use a tool like Hunter that will provide an email formula for an outlet.
+If that doesn’t produce results, use a tool like Hunter that provides email formulas for outlets.
 Or simply connect with them on Twitter or LinkedIn.